NativeScript/docs-v7/core-concepts/visual-studio-code-extension.md

 Under the hood, starting a particular debug configuration executes the `tns debug` command with various arguments.
 You can append additional arguments by supplying them in the `tnsArgs` property of a debug configuration definition in `launch.json`.
 For example, if you add `"tnsArgs": "--log=trace"` in the `Launch on iOS Emulator` configuration, in the background VS Code will execute the `tns debug ios --emulator --no-client --log=trace` command, which will give you more verbose information in the Debug Console.

-### Figure 4: Adding additional commmand while debugging.
+### Figure 4: Adding additional command while debugging.
 ![Supply custom arguments to the debug command](../img/visual-studio-code-extension/nativescript-tns-args.png)

 ### Turn on diagnostic logging